Jan 3, 2020

 Luckily, where there are shortages, there is an increased need for travel nurses.
 This creates an opportunity for nurses who want to travel, and it fills the void for short-staffed hospitals.
 It’s a win-win situation for many reasons, and it can be a very smart career choice for many aspiring nurses.

-4. Reduced turnover costs – The cost to replace a registered nurse can range from $22,000 to over $64,000.
+4.)
+Travel Nurses Allow for Reduced Turnover Costs: The cost to replace a registered nurse can range from $22,000 to over $64,000.
 These massive costs include things like payment for unused vacation, advertising and recruitment costs, and interviewing and onboarding costs.
 Thus, in some cases, hiring a travel nurse simply makes more sense financially.

 When a hospital leaves the option open for hiring temporary nurses, they can save a great deal on overtime.
-The hourly rate on a travel nurse is greater than that of a staff nurse, but it can be considerably lower than a staff nurse’s overtime rate.
+While the hourly rate of a travel nurse is often greater than that of a staff nurse, it can still be considerably lower than a staff nurse’s overtime rate.